 How to get a SIM Card

-All these three companies have service centers all over Thailand, especially in shopping malls where you can buy a SIM card for 50 baht plus top up how much you like.
-The standard price per SMS varies around 2 baht, I usually take a 30-day 100 SMS package for 59 baht at dtac, means one SMS costs me only 0.59 baht.
+All these three companies have service centers all over Thailand, especially in shopping malls where you can buy a SIM card for about 100 Baht plus top up how much you like.

-Phone calls are a bit more expensive, standard price around 9 baht per minute.
-Again there are 30-day packages available like 100, 300 or 1,000 minutes for 30 days.
+Phone calls are around 9 Baht per minute.
+There are 30-day packages available like 100, 300 or 1,000 minutes for 30 days.
 I can’t tell you the exact prices for that as I don’t take this kind of package because most Thais like to write messages for free and if I do a short phone call just a few times a month I don’t really need a phone call package.

-You can also buy a SIM card as well as top up cards at any 7-eleven or FamilyMart store in Thailand and many more small convenience stores.
-Note that in these places staff generally doesn’t speak good English so if you don’t speak Thai you might just go to one of the service centers of one of the companies where they can give you all information about the offers and prices – mostly in English.
+You can also buy a SIM card as well as top up cards at any 7-Eleven or FamilyMart store in Thailand and most supemarkets as well.
+Note that in these places staff generally doesn’t speak good English so if you don’t speak Thai you might just go to one of the service centers of one of the companies where they can give you all the information about the offers and prices – usually in English too.